-- 75. The Commission will consider that an auditor's report prepared for the QLP's statutory financial statements meets the requirements in section 83(1)(b) (and hence we will not require the QLP to provide a separate assurance report), if: - 75.1 The QLP had gross telecommunications services revenue of under \$20,000,000 in the 2014/15 TDL year; - 75.2 The QLP's statutory financial statements cover the full 2014/15 TDL year (ie, 1 July 2014 to 30 June 2015); - 75.3 The QLP will make the auditor available to the Commission to answer questions relating to the specified information (if required); - 75.4 the statutory financial statements or the notes to the statutory financial statements separately disclose:
+- 75. The Commission will consider that an auditor's report prepared for the QLP's statutory financial statements meets the requirements in section 83(1)(b) (and hence we will not require the QLP to provide a separate assurance report), if: - 75.1 The QLP had gross telecommunications services revenue of under \$20,000,000 in the 2015/16 TDL year;58 - 75.2 The QLP's statutory financial statements cover the full 2015/16 TDL year (ie, 1 July 2015 to 30 June 2016); - 75.3 The QLP will make the auditor available to the Commission to answer questions relating to the specified information (if required); - 75.4 the statutory financial statements or the notes to the statutory financial statements separately disclose: - 75.4.1 the QLP's gross telecommunications services revenue;59 and

-&lt;sup>50 Section 83(1)(b) read with section (2) of the Act requires QLPs to provide the Commission with a report from a qualified auditor that includes a statement of the extent to which the information provided under section 83(1)(a) is correct and complete.
+Section 83(1)(b) read with section (2) of the Act requires QLPs to provide the Commission with a report from a qualified auditor that includes a statement of the extent to which the information provided under section 83(1)(a) is correct and complete.

-&lt;sup>51 An exception is allowed under paragraph 75 where an auditor's report for the statutory financial statements may be provided instead if certain criteria are met.
+An exception is allowed under paragraph 75 where an auditor's report for the statutory financial statements may be provided instead if certain criteria are met.

-&lt;sup>52 This \$20,000,000 threshold also applies to QLPs who are connected to other QLPs via common ownership by the Crown, but who elect to complete separate TDL disclosures in accordance with paragraph 58.
+This \$20,000,000 threshold also applies to QLPs who are connected to other QLPs via common ownership by the Crown, but who elect to complete separate TDL disclosures in accordance with paragraph 58.

-- 75.4.1 the QLP's gross telecommunications services revenue; and - 75.4.2 any deduction from gross telecommunications services revenue that is disclosed in template 1 and that exceed 1% of the QLP's gross telecommunications services revenue; - 75.5 The auditor's report: - 75.5.1 was prepared in accordance with International Standards on Auditing (New Zealand) or equivalent or successor standards; and - 75.5.2 contains an audit opinion that states that the QLP's statutory financial statements present fairly, in all material respects, (or give a true and fair view of) the financial position of the QLP as at 30 June 2015, and (of) its financial performance and its cash flows for the year ending 30 June 2015 in accordance with (the applicable financial framework) (or an equivalent level of assurance).
+75.4.2 any deduction from gross telecommunications services revenue that is disclosed in template 1 and that exceed 1% of the QLP's gross telecommunications services revenue;60

+75.5 The auditor's report:

+- 75.5.1 was prepared in accordance with International Standards on Auditing (New Zealand) or equivalent or successor standards; and - 75.5.2 contains an audit opinion that states that the QLP's statutory financial statements present fairly, in all material respects, (or give a true and fair view of) the financial position of the QLP as at 30 June 2016, and (of) its financial performance and its cash flows for the year ending 30 June 2016 in accordance with (the applicable financial framework) (or an equivalent level of assurance).

-&lt;sup>53 In the case of gross telecommunications services revenue that is earned by interconnected bodies corporate that prepare their own statutory financial statements, gross telecommunications services revenue may be disclosed in the statutory financial statements either as a single consolidated value or as bodies corporate specific values in the individual statutory financial statements.
+In the case of gross telecommunications services revenue that is earned by interconnected bodies corporate that prepare their own statutory financial statements, gross telecommunications services revenue may be disclosed in the statutory financial statements either as a single consolidated value or as bodies corporate specific values in the individual statutory financial statements.

-&lt;sup>54 This applies to total payments made to other QLPs; total payments made to non-QLPs for services initially provided by a QLP; and total cost of non-telecommunications goods and services included in gross telecommunications services revenue.
+This applies to total payments made to other QLPs; total payments made to non-QLPs for services initially provided by a QLP; and total cost of non-telecommunications goods and services included in gross telecommunications services revenue.